• Car Club Directory

 Pay Attention

 When you arrive for your driving test, it is important that you pay attention and avoid distractions.
-This may seem pretty obvious, but it’s easy to get distracted by what is happening around you at the test centre.
+This may seem pretty obvious, but it’s easy to get distracted by what is happening around you at the California DMV Driving Test Routes.

 While driving, trying to take a look at what they write down or interpret their facial expressions is not a good idea if you hope to qualify as a licensed driver.
 This will distract you and likely cause you to make mistakes.